 Let M be map of items and their "votes".
 By iterating over all patterns votes values of items are updated.
 Votes value of item i that is contained in pattern Pi and not in We is incremented by support(Pi) * lcs(Pi, We).

 Finally, M is sorted descending by votes values and best r items are picked to be recommended to user.

-3.4  Speed regulation

-As mentioned in [21], mining of frequent itemsets over the data stream requires balancing requirements for method accuracy and effectivity according to needs of specific task it will be used in.
-Higher speed means worse accuracy and vice versa.
-Our method offers option to set minimal required speed as input parameter mts (minimal transactions per second).
-As we mentioned, IncMine algorithm processes transactions in batches.
-Every update of batch (segment) is a critical part.
-Let ctrans be actual number of processed transactions from start of measuring.
-Let tstart be a time when measuring started and tsupdate a time when batch update started.
-The maximal allowed time of update tmax before each update is calculated as: